bshp/firefly/README.md

 ````
 APP_DATA = the path of where the application can store data, e.g /opt/myapp, default: /etc/${APP_NAME}
 APP_PARAMS = additional params to append to JAVA_OPTS, e.g -Dmyapp.setting=something
+CA_FILTER = the filter for certificate import, e.g "*_CA.crt"
+CA_PATH = URL or PATH to where CA Certificates can be found, prefixed with file: or url: , e.g url:https://www.example.com/ or file:/opt/certs
+CA_AUTO_UPDATE = 1 (Import CERT_PATH certs into the OS and Java stores)
+CERT_UPDATE_KEYS = 0 to not update, 1 to force update
 CERT_SUBJECT = the subject for the server ssl keys, e.g "localhost"
-CERT_FILTER = the filter for certificate import, e.g "*_CA.crt"
-CERT_UPDATE_KEYS = 0 to not update, 1 to force update
-CERT_PATH = URL or PATH to where CA Certificates can be found
-CERT_AUTO_UPDATE = 1 (Import CERT_PATH certs into the OS and Java stores)
 VADC_IP_ADDRESS = address of load balancer, space seperated, e.g 192.168.100.105 192.168.0.105, default: any
 VADC_IP_HEADER = client ip header name, e.g X-Client-IP , default: X-Forwarded-For
 ````